ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 -->

 The complete tour is divided in two parts.
-This first part introduces OCaml's basic features: values, expressions, lists, functions, pattern matching and more.
+This first part introduces OCaml's basic features: values, expressions, lists, functions, pattern matching, and more.
 In the second part, we'll see how to create our first OCaml project in the [Your First OCaml Program](/docs/your-first-program) tutorial.